-Quite honestly, if you asked me, I would advise against planning to cover Ladakh in 3 days.
-There are several reasons behind this.
-First and the foremost is of high altitude acclimatization.
-Trip to a place like Ladakh means that you will be bringing your body to heights that it has never been to before; and it becomes of utmost importance that you give it ample time to acclimatize.
+A trip to a place like Ladakh means that you will be bringing your body to heights that it has never been to before.
+It becomes of utmost importance that you give it ample time to acclimatize.
 A slow gain in altitude and ample amount of rest is the way to do it.

 Ladakh in 3 Days